Valid for versions 102 through the latest version

 This section allows you to configure cPanel to automatically archive logs.
 You can also configure when to automatically delete them.

-Select the Archive log files in your home directory after the system processes statistics. checkbox to move log files to the
+Select the Archive log files in your home directory after the system processes statistics. checkbox to compress and archive log files to the

 Your system administrator may change the process frequency or manually request a statistics run.